 Providing timelier social statistics – especially indicators on income poverty and inequality – is a priority for the Commission and the European Statistical System.

 Indicators on poverty and income inequality are based on EU statistics on income and living conditions (EU-SILC).
 They represent an essential tool to prepare the European Semester (the annual cycle of economic policy coordination between EU countries).

-A new approach was therefore proposed, which consists in the development of flash estimates.
-These are calculated on the basis of a statistical or econometric model and have a release date appreciably earlier than the actual data.
-In 2020, flash estimates of income for 2019 are released in autumn 2020.
-Flash estimates will complement the EU-SILC data and can be used in preliminary discussions and analysis until the final EU-SILC data become available.
+Flash estimates are calculated on the basis of a statistical or econometric model and have a release date appreciably earlier than the actual data.
+These estimates will complement the EU-SILC data and can be used in preliminary discussions and analysis until the final EU-SILC data become available.